TakafumiSakagami/cpiaengine/README.md

 It should be noted that this is written in C++, and...
 I don't understand a lick of that language.
 If you're proficient with C++, maybe don't look at this.
 It might be a disaster, I don't know; all I know is that it works.

+## Script Converter

+A python script for converting written prose into programmed dialogue code can be found in the `Dev Assets` folder, along with other conveniences.
+More details can be found there.

 ## main.cpp